Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 More common: Nausea, diarrhea, vomiting, and flatulence.

-Less common (more severe): Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.
-Tenofovir caused bone toxicity (osteomalacia and reduced bone density) in animals when given in high doses.
-Decreases in bone mineral density (BMD) have been reported in both adults and children taking tenofovir; the clinical significance of these changes is not yet known.
+Less common (more severe): TDF caused bone toxicity (osteomalacia and reduced bone density) in animals when given in high doses.
+Decreases in bone mineral density (BMD) have been reported in both adults and children taking TDF; the clinical significance of these changes is not yet known.
 Renal toxicity, including increased serum creatinine, glycosuria, proteinuria, phosphaturia, and/or calciuria and decreases in serum phosphate, has been observed.
 Patients at increased risk of renal glomerular or tubular dysfunction should be closely monitored.
+Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.

 Efficacy in Clinical Trials in Adults Compared to Children and Adolescents

-The standard adult dose of tenofovir approved by the FDA for adults and children aged ≥12 years and weight ≥35 kg is 300 mg once daily; for children aged 2 to 12 years, the FDA-approved dose is 8 mg/kg/dose administered once daily, which closely approximates the dose of 208 mg/m2/dose used in early studies in children.1
+The standard adult dose of TDF approved by the FDA for adults and children aged ≥12 years and weight ≥35 kg is 300 mg once daily; for children ages 2 to 12 years, the FDA-approved dose is 8 mg/kg/dose administered once daily, which closely approximates the dose of 208 mg/m2/dose used in early studies in children.1

 In adults, the recommended dose is highly effective.2,3

-In children aged 12 to <18 years, no difference in viral load response was seen between 2 treatment groups in a randomized, placebo-controlled trial of tenofovir 300 mg once daily or placebo, plus an optimized background regimen, in 87 treatment-experienced adolescents in Brazil and Panama.4-6 Subgroup analyses suggest this lack of response was from imbalances in viral susceptibility to the optimized background regimens.
+In children aged 12 to <18 years, no difference in viral load response was seen between two groups in a randomized, placebo-controlled trial of TDF 300 mg once daily or placebo, plus an optimized background regimen, in 87 treatment-experienced adolescents in Brazil and Panama4 Subgroup analyses suggest this lack of response was from imbalances in viral susceptibility to the optimized background regimens.

-Other pediatric studies have also shown that virologic success is related to prior treatment experience.
-In 115 pediatric patients treated with tenofovir, viral load decreased to <50 copies/mL at 12 months in 50% of patients on first-line therapy, 39% of patients on second-line therapy, and 13% of patients on third-line or subsequent therapy.7 This cohort used a target dose of 8 mg/kg, but 18% of patients were dosed at greater than 120% of the target dose and 37% were dosed at less than 80% of the target dose.
+Other pediatric studies also suggest that virologic success is related to prior treatment experience.
+In 115 pediatric patients treated with TDF, viral load decreased to <50 copies/mL at 12 months in 50%, 39%, and 13% of patients on first-, second-, and third-line therapy, respectively.6 This cohort used a target dose of 8 mg/kg, but 18% of patients were dosed at greater than 120% of the target dose and 37% were dosed at less than 80% of the target dose.